onewelcome/identity-cloud-documentation/docs/dabp/guides/subgroups-best-practices.md

 # Managing subgroups best practices
-Groups can either get created at the same or as a subgroup of each other.
-The different options got different advantages that impact how you manage your groups.
+Each group can have subgroups.
+Since subgroups have some additional restrictions comparing to standard groups you should always think about the use case.
+Sometimes using a subgroup can be very beneficial, sometimes using a standard group is a better option.
+This topic guide will explain the differences between groups and subgroups and will try to explain when to use subgroups.

+## Differences between group and subgroup
-Groups on the same level are independent of each other.
+Groups are independent of each other.
 This might be a good fit when the groups represent physical or legally separated entities.
-Subgroups got dependencies on their parent groups (ancestors).
+Subgroups are dependent on their parent groups (ancestors).
+Subgroups can be configured to access only some of the policies of the parent.
-This makes it possible to orchestrates permissions and policies together in an easier way.
+This makes subgroups a good fit when you want to represent a line of business in a legal entity (ie. separate life insurances from car insurances)

-## Permissions
+### Permissions
-Assigned permission is also giving the member permissions to all the subgroups.
+Assigning permission to a group member means that he will also have this permission in all subgroups.
 Sub-groups thus make it possible to have 'super users' that manage multiple groups.
-He will automatically manage subgroups that are created in the future.

 Assigned permission is not impacting the permissions of other groups on the same level.
 This makes it possible to have different users manage different groups.
-A person can still manage groups on the same level.
+A person can still manage multiple groups on the same level.
 However, this requires that person to get assigned the permissions manually to each group.

 ## Policies on Group level
-A subgroup can only get assigned policies that are assigned to its parent group.
+Subgroup cannot be connected with a policy that is not linked to a parent group.
 Assigning a policy to a group does not automatically assign it to a subgroup.
-This makes it possible to limit what policies a group member can assign to a subgroup.
+This makes it possible to limit what policies can be assigned to members of a subgroup.

 Two groups on the same level can get assigned the same policies as they have the same parent group.